Compassionate Foot Care For Seniors

 Are You Too Old To Have Foot Surgery?

 This is a common question answered by our Suffolk foot and ankle specialists at 1Foot 2Foot.
 Perhaps a senior patient has resigned themselves to living with pain, or a caregiver has decided the pain should be bearable.
 In many cases, you can find relief from pain with minimally invasive procedures that require little-to-no downtime.
 Age is just a number – it’s your overall health status (blood flow and immune system) that dictates whether you even need surgery.
-Our award-winning foot and ankle specialists in Suffolk, North Suffolk, and Hampton, Virginia (VA), have only your best interests at heart.
+Our award-winning foot and ankle specialists in Suffolk, North Suffolk, Hampton, and Virginia Beach, VA, have only your best interests at heart.
 Surgery is a last resort!

 You’ve Fallen And Don’t Want To Fall Again

 As a senior, you are more susceptible to falls.
 Since your bones aren’t as strong as they used to be, you are more likely to sustain a serious injury from falling.
 Falls can be prevented, and our 1Foot 2Foot foot and ankle specialists can help.
 We offer a Functional Fall Risk Assessment to determine your risk and then develop a program to ensure you have the best chance of staying on your feet.

 How Can You, As A Senior, Keep Your Feet Healthy And Yourself Independent?